 - Storm Canyon Lookout to Kwaaymii Point - 5.6 miles one way

 SECTION HIKING (less than 500 miles): For those looking to hike less than 500 miles with a starting point located near or within the Cleveland National Forest, please note the permitting system below.
-Those without a PCTA long-distance permit looking to disperse camp along the PCT on the Cleveland National Forest must obtain a wilderness visitor permit for the 2022 season.
-Permits are required March 1, 2022 through May 31, 2022.
+Those without a PCTA long-distance permit looking to disperse camp along the PCT on the Cleveland National Forest must obtain a permit for the 2023 season.
+Permits are required March 1, 2023 through May 31, 2023.
 During non peak months (June-February), a dispersed camping permit is required and can be obtained by contacting the Descanso Ranger District office or by visiting the dispersed camping page.